-I have joined the Department of Computer Science at University College in October 2016, after 4 years as post-doctoral researcher at Universite catholique de Louvain in Belgium as well as 3 years as PhD student at Roma Tre University in Italy.
-More information on my background and achievements are reported in the About me page.
+I have joined the Department of Computer Science at University College London in October 2016, after 4 years as post-doctoral researcher at Universite catholique de Louvain in Belgium and 3 years as PhD student at Roma Tre University in Italy.
+More information on my background is reported in the About me page.

 My research activity focuses on theory, algorithms and systems for efficiently and reliably managing communication networks.
-I believe in a rigorous approach to solve practical networking problems: In my research, I often leverage the insights gained by deep, theoretical analyses of formal network models and problem statements to design new algorithms and techniques -- and build fully-fledged system prototypes around them.
+I always look for practical problems that are intellectually challenging to solve.
+And I strive to tackle such problems adopting a rigorous approach, based on leveraging the insights gained by theoretical analyses and formal tools to design new techniques, algorithms, and fully-fledged system prototypes.

 I currently have openings for PhD students.
 Successful candidates must pass the standard UCL admission process.
 If you are interested in working with me, don't hesitate to drop me an email!

 March 2019: Thomas has presented Blink at NSDI 2019.

 December 2018: Blink, our data-plane solution to fast reroute upon remote Internet failures, at line rate, has been accepted at NSDI 2019!

 December 2018: Francois presented our paper on robustly disjoint paths at CoNext.

 November 2018: Edgar presented our paper on hardware-accelerated control-planes at HotNets.

 October 2018: our survey on network updates, with a special emphasis on SDN updates, has been accepted for publication at IEEE Communications Surveys and Tutorials (early-access version, prior ArXiv paper)

 September 2018: our paper on implementing control plane (functions) in programmable *hardware* has been accepted at HotNets 2018